Yamasaki Academy – Headquarters

 In 1996, Fernando had the honor to compete at the Pierre de Coubertain Stadium.
-Fernando has great memories from that day, “After his first match, the crowd at the venue stood up and applauded my fight, it was a great felling!”
-Fernando ended in 3rd. place.
+Fernando has great memories from that day, “After his first match, the crowd at the venue stood up and applauded my fight, it was a great feeling!”
+Fernando ended in 3rd place.

 In 1997, Fernando and Mario had the idea to bring UFC to Brazil.
 They brought Bob Meyrowitz, UFC CEO to Brazil.
 After visiting Sao Paulo a couple times, Meyrowitz decided to bright UFC to Brazil in October 1998 to the Ginasio da Portuguesa de Desportos together with Mario and Fernando.